-In early 2014 I went to Sony's Digital Motion Picture Center, on Stage 7 at the Sony Lot in Culver City, and spent and entire day with the new F55 CineAlta camera.
-Keith Vidger, Business Development Manager, went over every aspect of the camera, including its new S-Log2 (a new S-Log3 was recently introduced) and S-Gamut features.
+Recently I went to Sony's Digital Motion Picture Center, Stage 7 on the Sony Lot in Culver City, and spent and entire day shooting with the new F55 CineAlta camera.
+Keith Vidger, Business Development Manager, went over every aspect of the camera, including its S-Log2 and S-Log3 gamma curves, and extended S-Gamut features.
 I had a chance of setting-up and striking the camera, an intensive walk-thru of its deep menu system, and a chance at using the camera in a professional studio set-up.

 The F55 has tons of impressive features, see Sony's official F55 CineAlta page for all the tech stuff, but what really had piqued my interested was its global shutter, 16-bit raw recording, and S-Gamut.
 These three features alone made the camera almost equivalent to a cine camera, like an Arri 435 or Aaton Penelope, and it all came in a small, easy to use package.
 The global shutter means not worrying about any artifacts that come from the use of CMOS sensors, like the famous (and less tasty) jell-o effect.
 The 16-bit linear raw recording can record all 14-stops of latitude the camera offers, allowing an enormous amount of protection against hilite-cliping or black-crushing.
 And the S-Gamut color space is broader than that of print film.